Scripture Reference: Daniel 1

 Jehoiakim was still king of Judah when Daniel and others were taken captive by the king of Babylon in 605 BC.
 During Daniel’s first years in Babylon, things did not get better back in Judah.
 Daniel and his friends watched as many other Jews eventually joined them in this foreign city.

 When Jehoiakim died, his son, Jehoiachin, was king for only 3 months when Babylon’s King, Nebuchadnezzar, attacked Jerusalem.
 Jehoiachin and 10,000 of the most prominent Jews were taken to Babylon.
-Jehoiachin’s 21-year-old uncle on the throne by Nebuchadnezzar and his name was changed to Zedekiah.
+Jehoiachin’s 21 year old uncle was put on the throne by Nebuchadnezzar and his name was changed to Zedekiah.
 Two other captives whom we will hear about later were taken at the same time as Jehoiachin.
 These were Ezekiel and a cousin of the yet-to-be born Esther (Mordecai) – Esther 2:6.
 This second deportation was in 597 BC.

 Background Information on the Divided Kingdom.